yohannes-daniel/credit-risk-classification/README.md

         * Recall: 1.00 (100%)

 ## Summary
 Both logistic regression models have shown that they are not suitable in predicting both healthy loan and high-risk loan labels.
-Both models
+Both models were very good at predicting healthy loans as they have 100% in both precision and recall with the only difference being that model 1 had 99% accuracy while model 2 had 100% accuracy.
+The issue comes from their respective values for high-risk loans.
+The bar of acceptance for the model to be useful was at least 90% for both precision and recall due to the importance of correctly predicting who are and aren't credit risks.
+Both models have at least one trait below 90% (model 1 having 2 and model 2 having 1) which is not acceptable in the case of this topic.
+In conclusion, although model 2 is the superior, both of these models are not fit to be used in practice.